 How-Long-Are-Carrots-Good

 Carrots are a staple vegetable in many households, known for their vibrant color, crunchy texture, and sweet flavor.
 Whether enjoyed raw, cooked, or juiced, carrots are a versatile and nutritious addition to any meal.
+They are packed with beta-carotene, fiber, and antioxidants, which support eye health, digestion, and immunity.
 However, like all fresh produce, carrots have a limited shelf life.
-In this article, we will explore the topic of how long carrots are good for, providing useful tips and information to help you maximize the freshness and quality of your carrots.
+In this article, we will explore how long carrots last, along with practical tips to help you maximize their freshness and quality while minimizing food waste.

 The Shelf Life of Carrots